shivag2503/exam-partner/README.md

 What is Exam Partner
 ====================

-Exam partner is based on PHP.Using this project anyone can learn how to start with Dynamic web development.
+Exam partner is based on PHP.Using this project anyone can learn how to start with <b>Dynamic web development</b>.
-This website is fully responsive in desktop and also in mobile.
+This website is fully responsive in <b>desktop and also in mobile</b>.
-This website contain Login and Register features for getting users data.
+This website contain <b>Login and Register</b> features for getting users data.

 Release Infromation
 ===================